meilizhou1999/meilizhou1999/README.md

 - 👋 Hi, I’m @meilizhou1999
-- 👀 I’m interested in Defi
+- 👀 I’m interested in Defi NFT
 - 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nft project founder
-- 📫 How to reach me ...
+- 📫 How to reach me ...https://twitter.com/choupipi3

 <!---
 meilizhou1999/meilizhou1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.